-The consultation process generated numerous comments of a wide ranging nature.
-All comments have been incorporated into the Key Actions section within the relevant chapters.
-The Key Actions were then used to create the Outcomes Action Plan (appendix 2).
+The consultation process generated numerous comments of a wide-ranging nature.
+Comments have been incorporated into the Key Actions section within the relevant chapters.
+The Key Actions were then used to create the Outcomes Action Plan (appendix no.1).
 Complaints of an individual nature (e.g. complaint that a bin has not been emptied), were removed from the action plan outcomes but were followed up by Midlothian Council's Contact Centre.
+The Key Actions prioritisation exercise carried out during the final consultation period is reflected in the Key Actions section within the relevant chapters.